Bl4ckFish/Bl4ckFish.github.io/_pages/about.md

 <br>

-A passionate of tech, innovation and physics with 2 years of expertise in general analysis
+A passionate of tech, innovation and physics with expertise in data analysis
 <br>
-environment, graduated of Photonics Engineering and looking to collaborate in Analysis/ Photonics projects.
+environment, graduated of Photonics Engineering and looking to collaborate in Analysis/ Photonics, or Cybersecurity projects.

 <br>
 <br>